twbs/rfs/README.md

 ![RFS visualisation](https://i.imgur.com/9t4gAzE.png)

 There are configuration variables which influence the calculation of the font size.
-If no unit is used, `px`-units will be assumed as unit.
-In the graph above, `$rfs-minimum-font-size` is set to `14`, `$rfs-breakpoint` is set to `1200`, and `$rfs-factor` is set to `5`, this is the default configuration.
+In the graph above, `$rfs-minimum-font-size` is set to `14px`, `$rfs-breakpoint` is set to `1200px`, and `$rfs-factor` is set to `5`, this is the default configuration.

 **$rfs-minimum-font-size:** (in `px` or `rem`)
 Font sizes which are calculated by RFS will never be lower than this size.